DBS Group Holdings Ltd (SGX: D05) Share Price at S$21.28: What's the Business Behind This?

 (includes special dividend of S$0.50)

-In its 2019 first-quarter earnings, DBS mentioned that its “policy of paying sustainable dividends that rise progressively with earnings remains unchanged”.
+It said that the higher dividend is in line with its “policy of paying sustainable dividends that rise progressively with earnings”.

 Major Risk For DBS Group To Take Note Of